crhall-writing/crhall-writing.github.io/_poems/hospice.md

 and now so much to correct
 to stop before it spreads
 and all the others I've let
-make do with the distractors
+make do with the distractions